 A Digital Solution

-Thus, at GBI we have created a product that was informed by these questions and the resulting mission of creating greater financial inclusion.
-We’ve built the first social platform that can help any individual experience the basics of financial planning by using what they already know.
+Thus, we built Lasso, an app that was informed by these questions and the resulting mission of creating greater financial inclusion.
+Lasso is the first social platform that can help any individual experience the basics of financial planning by using what they already know.

 Then, we help those individuals connect more easily with financial advisors to build on their understanding and improve upon what they were able to do on their own.